davidmartinezros/app-3d-three-template/projects/app3d-three-template/README.md

 ],
 ```

-Add webgl2 and offscreencanvas as types in your tsconfig.app.json file or tsconfig.json file, for recognize them.
+Add webgl2 and offscreencanvas as types in your tsconfig.app.json file or tsconfig.json file, **for RECOGNISE** them.

 ```
 "compilerOptions": {